-Investments of the trusts are reported at fair value with the exception of fully benefit-responsive investment contracts, which are presented at contract value.
-The Plan's interest in the trusts is reported at estimated fair value based upon the fair values of the underlying investments held within the trusts with the exception of fully benefit-responsive investment contracts, which are presented at contract value.
-The guidance establishes a fair value hierarchy which requires the Plan and the trusts to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
-The hierarchy places the highest priority on unadjusted quoted market prices in active markets for identical assets or liabilities (Level 1 measurements) and gives the lowest priority to unobservable inputs (Level 3 measurements).
+Investments of the Master Trust are reported at fair value with the exception of fully benefit-responsive investment contracts, which are presented at contract value.
+The Plan's interest in the Master Trust is reported at estimated fair value based upon the fair values of the underlying investments held within the Master Trust with the exception of fully benefit-responsive investment contracts, which are presented at contract value.
+The guidance establishes a fair value hierarchy which requires the Plan and the Master Trust to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
+The hierarchy places the highest priority on unadjusted quoted market prices in active markets for identical assets or liabilities (Level 1 measurements) and gives the lowest priority to unobservable inputs (Level 3 measurements)).
 The three levels of inputs within the fair value hierarchy are defined as follows:

-Level 1: Quoted prices (unadjusted) for identical assets or liabilities in active markets that the Plan and the trusts have the ability to access as of the measurement date.
+Level 1: Quoted prices (unadjusted) for identical assets or liabilities in active markets that the Plan and the Master Trust have the ability to access as of the measurement date.